miz111/Anime-Tracker/journals/jordan.md

+## 01/20/23

+Today I worked on fixing my 422 bug on the front-end.
+Turned out it was a very simple fix....
+LITERALLY -_-.
+Also, I've wrote my unit test for my create request from my service and they all passed.
+Happy Friday.

 ## 01/19/23

 During the stand-up meeting today, Alvi delivered huge results and our landing page looks like this site https://myanimelist.net/topanime.php .
 Pretty impressive and I am glad that Alvi came in clutch.
 Also I am still stuck on the same bug as yesterday all day today...
 But now since I've fixed the error thanks to Jess and Allen, now I am getting a 422 error on the front-end.
 It's the type of error I'd rather see..
 Good progress!